maniz-stha/dev-serve/README.md

 ## 🔍 Auto-Detection

-When no configuration is found, `local-serve` automatically detects:
+When no configuration is found, `dev-serve` automatically detects:

 ### Rails Projects
 - **Detection**: Looks for `Gemfile` and `config/application.rb`